To thoroughly and methodically analyze accomplishment against specific goals and criteria.

 A person who is trained in and uses technological and scientific knowledge to solve practical problems.

-An engineering notebook is a book in which an engineer will formally document, in chronological order, all of his/her work that is associated with a specific design project.
+A book in which an engineer will formally document, in chronological order, all of his/her work that is associated with a specific design project.

 An improvement of an existing technological product, system, or method of doing something.

 A new product, system, or process that has never existed before, created by study and experimentation.

 A process that repeats a series of steps over and over until the desired outcome is obtained.